Four Continents Figure Skating Championships cumulative medal count

 Overall

-The table only shows the period of the achievement, not all participation at the Four Continents Championships.
+The table only shows the period from the first to the last medals won, not all participation at the Four Continents Championships.

 Medals records across all four disciplines at the Four Continents Figure Skating Championships